 - Reduces cognitive load - it's intuitive, easy to learn, and remember.

-- It's socially acceptable - it should fit in with societal norms in terms of behavior.
+- It's socially acceptable - it should fit in with societal norms of behavior.

 - It's routine - voice can readily become a habitual behavior.